ory/fosite/README.md

 ### Scopes

-Fosite has two strategies for matching scopes.
+Fosite has three strategies for matching scopes.
 You can replace the default scope strategy if you need a custom one by implementing `fosite.ScopeStrategy`.

 Using the composer, setting a strategy is easy: